See the CAS online bulletin for all the courses offered by the Religion Department.

-Michael Zank MWF 12:20PM-1:10PM
+Michael Zank MWF 12:20pm-1:10pm

 Introduction to the great canonical anthologies of Jews and Christians.
 Students will learn to read for historical context and genre conventions; study classical and modern strategies of interpretation; and create a collaborative commentary or piece of “fan-fiction.”
 Carries humanities divisional credit in CAS.

 Religions of Asia

-April Hughes MWF 1:25PM-2:15PM
+April Hughes T/THR 11:00AM-12:15pm

 Study of Hinduism, Buddhism, Taoism, Confucianism, and Shinto.
 Focus on the world view of each tradition and the historical development of that world view.
 Carries humanities divisional credit in CAS.

-Judaism, Christianity, & Islam
+Judaism, Christianity, and Islam

 Jonathan Klawans MWF 11:15AM-12:05PM

 Islam, Christianity, and Judaism in historical and cultural context, origins to the present.
 Examines diversity of practices, belief systems, and social structures within these religions.
 Also addresses debates within and between communities as well as contemporary controversies and concerns.
 Carries humanities divisional credit in CAS.

 Death and Immortality

-Laura Harrington TR 9:30AM-10:45AM
+Laura Harrington T/THR 9:30AM-10:45AM

 Examines death as religious traditions have attempted to accept, defeat, deny, or transcend it.
 Do we have souls?
 Do they reincarnate?
-Other topics include cremation, ancestor worship, apocalypse, alchemy, AIDS, near-death experiences.
+What to do with a corpse?
+Other topics include mourning, burial, cremation, martyrdom, resurrection, near-death experiences.

 Theoretical Approaches to the Study of Religion

-Teena Purohit TR 9:30AM-10:45AM
+Teena Purohit T/THR 9:30AM-10:45AM